kakaobrain/torchgpipe/README.md

 <dd>Checkpointing is applied to each partition to minimize the overall memory
     consumption by a model.
 During forward propagation, only the tensors at the boundaries between partitions are remembered.
-All other intermediate tensors are volatilized, and recomputed during backward propagation when necessary.</dd>
+All other intermediate tensors are volatilized, and recomputed during backpropagation when necessary.</dd>
 </dl>